QARANC.co.uk Find Extra Work

 Website: www.mod.uk/DefenceInternet/DefenceFor/Veterans/Medals/

 There are several websites where soldiers and ex-soldiers can register for free in order to contact or be contacted by former comrades.
-After registering you can post a biography or profile for others to read such as where you now live, hobbies, interests, other postings, promotions, medals, family news, etc. If someone reads about you and remembers you then they can get in touch.
+After registering you can post a biography or profile for others to read such as where you now live, hobbies, interests, other postings, promotions, medals, family news, etc. If someone reads about you during a military search and remembers you then they can get in touch.
 Some of these sites may charge a small fee if you want to send messages to other members.

 Other services from such websites include arranging reunions, sharing memories, remembrance, being able to upload photos, chat rooms and message boards.